 1. Align the notch on the memory module with the tab on the memory-module slot.
-2. Slide the memory module firmly into the slot at an angle and press the memory module down until it clicks into place.
+2. Slide the memory module firmly into the slot and press the memory module down until it clicks into place.

 i NOTE: If you do not hear the click, remove the memory module and reinstall it.